kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ![The concept types and their permitted associations via Grakn ontology constructs.](/images/knowledge-model-fig1.png)

+*Figure 1: The concept types and their permitted associations via Grakn ontology constructs.*

 <!-- This section may possibly be better if moved into a different, more low level page -->
 A well-formed Grakn ontology is further required to satisfy the following structural properties: